CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 15,171 tm |

-The fifth tallest crane in our ranking is the Demag CC 8800-1 TWIN, being 234 metres high.
-As the title suggests, it is basically the enhanced version of CC 8800-1 crane from the same German manufacturer.
-If you wonder what makes the difference, it is the addition of the TWIN kit — a two boom system freely mounted onto the carrier.
 The TWIN is a lattice boom crawler with lifting capacity of 3,200 t, which is exactly twice the amount of his crane brother CC 8800-1.
 Similarly, the load moment is boosted and reaches 43,900 tm.
 The first model was introduced in 2007 and sold to Al Jaber Heavy Lift and Transport based in UAE where it worked in the nuclear power industry and oil refineries.
 Other CC 8800-1 Twin cranes were shipped to India or Qatar.

 Maximum Height | 234 m |